Why Were Life Savers Holes Discontinued? The Real Story (2026)

 - the recall happened very early in the product’s life

-- Holes were a novelty spin-off, not the core Life Savers brand
+- Holes were a novelty spin-off rather than a core brand

 - the recall story became part of how people remembered the product